-The Chem Species (MT3D and GWT) pane is in the MODFLOW Packages and Programs dialog box under Groundwater Transport.
-It is used to define the chemical species used for groundwater transpor for both MT3D and the Groundwater Transport Process of MODFLOW 6.
+The Chem Species pane is in the MODFLOW Packages and Programs dialog box under Groundwater Transport.
+It is used to define the chemical species (and temperature) used for groundwater transport for MT3D, the Groundwater Transport Process of MODFLOW 6 and the Energy Transport Process of MODFLOW 6.
+For Groundwater Energy Transport, "Temperature" is always used as the species name.

 “Mobile species” are involved in both transport and reaction while “immobile” species are involved in reaction only.
 Immobile species are only used in MT3DMS and MT3D-USGS.
 Also, for each species, MT3DMS or MT3D-USGS automatically tracks a sorbed or immobile counterpart if a sorption isotherm or dual-domain mass transfer is specified through the Chemical Reaction Package.
 Thus, there is no need to define separate “immobile” species to simulate sorption or a dual-domain system.
 The ability to define separate immobile species is only intended for using MT3DMS or MT3D-USGS with add-on reaction packages.